bm2-lab/SCMMI_Benchmark/docs/scmmib_py_manual.md

                             mod2="atac", batch="batch",label="cell_type",
                             latent_path="", method='sciPENN', writef=True):
 ```
-- latents: python list of np.ndarry or pandas Dataframe object for paired, RNA and the other modality. <br>
+- latents: python list of np.ndarry or pandas Dataframe object for paired, RNA and the other modality.
+Detail see tutorials. <br>
 - metadatas: python list of np.ndarry or pandas Dataframe object for cell metadata of paired, RNA and the other modality. <br>
 - paired: batch name of paired cells in metadata batch column. <br>
 - unpaired: batch name of unpaired cells in metadata batch column. <br>